juspay/cachix-push/README.md

 ## Usage

-This is a [flake-parts](https://flake.parts/) module that you can import in your `flake.nix` and use:
+This is a [flake-parts](https://flake.parts/) module that you can import in your `flake.nix` and use.
+The following will create flake app that, when run, will push (and pin) _only_ those three paths (two packages and one devShell) to `mycache.cachix.org`.

 ```nix
 {